MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

     ![Screenshot of the gpt-4.1-mini model page.](./media/0-gpt-4.1-mini.png)

 1. Use the **Deploy** button to deploy the model using the default settings.
 Deployment may take a minute or so.

+    > **Tip**: Model deployments are subject to regional quotas.
+If you don't have enough quota to deploy the model in your project's region, you can use a different model - such as gpt-4.1-nano, or gpt-4o-mini.
+Alternatively, you can create a new project in a different region.

 1. When the model has been deployed, view the model playground page that is opened, in which you can chat with the model.

     ![Screenshot of the model playground.](./media/0-model-playground.png)